Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Appointment confirmation**, printed
     You can't enter the *Ausländerbehörde* without an appointment.
 - [ ] **Passport photo** (35 × 45 mm)
     Only if apply in person.
 You do not need to cut the photos yourself; they have a tool for this.
-The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
+The photo should be less than 6 months old. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **Cash, Visa, Mastercard or [[Girocard]]**
     You must pay the application fee.
 It costs 109€ to 147€.[^44] You must sometimes pay later, when you pick up your permanent residence card.
 This fee is [tax-deductible](/glossary/steuerlich%20absetzbar), so keep the receipt.